 Floating-Point Numbers

 Rust has two floating-point types: f32 (single-precision) and f64 (double-precision).
-The default type is f64, as it provides more precision and is roughly as fast as f32 on modern hardware.
+The default type is f64, which provides more precision and is roughly as fast as f32 on modern hardware.

 fn main() {